woocommerce/woocommerce/readme.txt

 * Tax rates based on shipping address
 * Helpers for outputting JS in the footer
 * Fixed sale widget
+* File download method option so force download can be switched off

 = 1.3 - 01/12/2011 =
 * Minor bug fixes + localisations